vkononov/cloudflare-turnstile-rails/README.md

 ## Internationalization (I18n)

 Error messages are fully internationalized using Rails I18n.
-See [bundled translations](lib/cloudflare/turnstile/rails/locales).
-Pull requests for new languages or corrections to existing translations are always welcome!
+See [all languages](lib/cloudflare/turnstile/rails/locales) bundled with the gem.

 ### Overriding Translations